-At a press conference, Liberal MP Doug Balmer underscored the importance of the holiday, “We, as a society, think we’re entitled to a woman’s time and energy, and I know because I cornered my female colleague and forced her to explain that to me”
+At a press conference, Liberal MP Doug Balmer underscored the importance of the holiday, “We, as a society, think we’re entitled to a woman’s time and energy, and I know because I cornered my female colleague and forced her to explain that to me”.

 Despite Balmer’s optimism, feminist Susan Chan claims that a day off does nothing for women, especially women of colour, who are disproportionately expected to remain pleasant to be taken seriously.
 Balmer promised to listen to her concerns “once she stops being such a friggin’ nag”.

-With schools and daycares closed, hundreds of mothers were forced to take their to their shift work.
+With schools and daycares closed, hundreds of mothers were forced to take their children to their shift work.
 “Normally I’m used to male customers telling me to smile”, moaned barista Anna Hanson as she scraped milk foam out of her toddler’s ears, “But now they’re legally required to do it because it’s my special day!”

 Hanson then frantically apologized for “getting emotional” and wished the MP the best of luck in his endeavour.
 “As long as Mr. Balmer is happy, I’ll manage just fine”.